Trade directory · Columbus metro · Georgia

 Inspection Schedule

-Rough-in inspection before concealing work, final inspection after completion.
-Water heater installations require inspection within 24 hours.
-Sewer connections require separate inspection by utilities department.
+Rough-in inspection before covering work, final inspection after completion.
+Water heater installations require single inspection within 24 hours of completion.

 §4